U.S. was alerted to bombing suspect's travel to Russia

 "The CIA shared all the information provided by the foreign government including two possible dates of birth, his name and a possible name variant as well.
 No information was incorrectly entered in the watchlisting system, all the information was shared precisely as the foreign government provided it," the U.S. intelligence official said.

-The original Russian request to the FBI, and the follow-up with the CIA, provided only bare-bones information, a U.S. official familiar with the investigation said.

-The Russians simply told the U.S. government that Tamerlan Tsarnaev and his mother had become radicalized, had become militants, and that they were concerned that he was planning to come back to Russia, the official said.

-(Additional reporting by Patricia Zengerle and Susan Cornwell.; Writing By Warren Strobel; editing by Christopher Wilson)
+(Additional reporting by Patricia Zengerle.; Writing By Warren Strobel; editing by Christopher Wilson)